al3x/al3x.net/_posts/2017-05-11-three-days-in-san-francisco-in-2015.md

 I had already checked into my hotel room before I got dressed this morning, 637 miles away.
 I don’t talk to anyone at the front desk, leaving me feeling like an intruder as I roll my suitcase into the elevator and down a hall.
 My phone tells me the room number, and it is also my room key.
 I wave it near the lock and the two devices eventually  agree to let me in after a seemingly fraught negotiation.

 A former employer put me up in this hotel the first time I visited the city.
 It’s still where I stay when I come back.
 My San Francisco radiates outwards from this hotel.
 The decor and branding is overdone.
-On weekends the music in the lobby is bulk generic brand dance music, which reminds me of living on 3rd Street, the triumphant cries of 2 AM nightclub heroines and heroes soaring over fading bass thumps into the single window of my studio apartment.
+On weekends the lobby dins with generic brand dance music, reminding me of living on 3rd Street, the triumphant cries of 2 AM nightclub heroines and heroes soaring over fading bass thumps into the single window of my studio apartment.
 A place comfortingly familiar even in its irritations.

 ### Thursday